 Human medicine: medical humanities, collected by medical selector in R-RZ

 History: history of churches; impacts of religion on history and society, collected by British history/studies selector, French studies selector, medieval/Renaissance/early modern studies selector, American history selector, and area studies bibliographers, gender studies selector, political science selector, classics selector, BL-BX, D-DX, E, F, H-HX, J-JX.
 Religious studies selector usually collects in BL-BX only.
 Area studies bibliographers are supposed to collect works about the intersection of religions and society/politics/economics/culture, etc. in their areas of the world.

 Art: aesthetics; religious themes as subjects, collected by art librarian, N-NX

 Music: Church music, collected by music librarian, M-MT

 Literature: representation of religion in literature; religious writers as literary authors, collected by literature selector and also by British history/studies selector, medieval studies/Renaissance/early modern selector, and area studies bibliographers, P-PT

-Judaism: collected by Jewish studies bibliographer, especially 19th century forward
+Judaism: collected by Jewish studies bibliographer, especially 19th century forward.

-religious aspects of non profit organizations may be collected by religious studies selector.
+Religious/spiritual aspects of non profit organizations may be collected by religious studies selector.